Homeless World Cup: Men (2003—2023)

+Women (2008—2023)

 Media coverage

 Journalist Rick Reilly said "Homeless soccer turned out to be one of the best things I've covered in all my years.

 Seeing these people finally getting cheered, finally feeling some self-worth, was great.

 It was great to see these guys caring about something other than booze or where they're going to find food or where they're going to sleep - just getting to be regular people for once."

 Several TV documentaries have been made tracking the participation of teams from homelessness to participating at the annual event.

 In 2011, a 90-minute documentary called Hors-Jeu: Carton rouge contre l’exclusion was broadcast by Canal+ and focused on the Paris 2011 Homeless World Cup and Homeless World Cup itself and five national partners: Japan, Argentina, Palestine, France and Kenya.
 It was aired in France on 9 October 2011.
 The documentary was directed by Jérôme Mignard and Thomas Risch.

 The 2006 Homeless World Cup was the subject of a documentary entitled Kicking It. directed by Susan Koch and Jeff Werner focusing on the experiences of seven homeless people at the Homeless World Cup football (soccer) game in South Africa.
 Featured in the documentary, narrated by actor Colin Farrell were residents of Afghanistan; Kenya; Dublin, Ireland; Charlotte, North Carolina, U.S.; Madrid, Spain and St. Petersburg in Russia.
 The film premiered in January, 2008 at the Sundance Film Festival, distributed by Liberation Entertainment, Netflix and ESPN.

+In 2023, the South Korean comedy-drama film Dream was released, centering on a football player who receives disciplinary provision and is given the job of coaching the national football team for the Homeless World Cup.
+Directed by Lee Byeong-heon and starring Park Seo-joon and Lee Ji-eun, it was the twelfth highest-grossing Korean film of the year.

+In 2024, The Beautiful Game was released on Netflix.
+The sports drama film written by Frank Cottrell-Boyce and directed by Thea Sharrock, it centers around the English football squad as they compete in the Homeless World Cup.
+The film stars Bill Nighy, Micheal Ward, Valeria Golino and Susan Wokoma in leading roles.